shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 -   Copy Species (Difficulty +75): You may mimic an individual who is a different species than you.
 This follows the transformation rules outlined in the “Change Species” spell.
 -   Copy Blemish (Difficulty +50): Make a History and Arcana check.
 If you pass both, you may copy their Blemish stats for your new form.
 If you are looking at them while casting the spell, you get Advantage x3 on this History check.

-## Minor Camouflage

-Difficulty: 10

-Change your skin and fur to match your surroundings.
-As long as you stay in that one spot, you are very difficult to spot.
-You get a +5 to Stealth checks relating to sight.

 ## Modify Limb